-Surgery not an easy fix for diabetesDecember 18th, 2012 by Kirby Messinger in Diabetes /
+Surgery not an easy fix for diabetesDecember 18, 2012 by Kirby Messinger in Medicine & Health / Diabetes

 (Medical Xpress)—Over the past few years, weight loss surgery has become an increasingly popular option to treat Type 2 diabetes, but Dr. Vivian Fonseca, professor of medicine at the Tulane University School of Medicine, says it is not a cure-all.

 A recent study in the journal Obesity Surgery found that many obese Type 2 diabetics who undergo gastric bypass surgery do not experience a remission of their disease.
 And of those who do, about a third redevelop diabetes within five years of their operation.
 This is a contrast to previous studies that reported surgery worked better than drugs, diet and exercise in causing a remission of Type 2 diabetes.

 "People had the impression that bariatric surgery was a fantastic cure for diabetes.
 This latest study enrolled a population that allowed researchers to monitor people following surgery for an extended period of time," says Fonseca, who holds the Tullis-Tulane Alumni Chair in Diabetes and is section chief of endocrinology.